SAP-samples/teched2023-XP185v/exercises/ex3/README.md

   <br><img src="/exercises/ex3/IMAGES/audit14.png" width="70%">

 3. A logon page will appear.
-Select your **Trial SAP Cloud Identity Service** tenant.
+Select your **Trial SAP Cloud Identity Services** tenant.

 4. A Pop-Up will ask for **Email** and **Password**.
-Enter the Email of your SAP Cloud Identity User and his Password.
+Enter the Email of your SAP Cloud Identity Services user and his password.

    <br><img src="/exercises/ex1/images/logon_XSUAA_trial.png" width="50%">